gijsdanoe/gevpro/README.md

 tweets the haiku on the Twitter account 'HaikuPerOngeluk'.
 If a tweet does not meet the requirements, the program randomly picks another tweet, until a tweet is found that does.
-The program repeats this process 15 times, with a break of 5 seconds in between.
+The program repeats this process every 86400 seconds, so every day.
+To keep the program running while exiting the shell, use the commands '$ nohup python3 acc_haiku.py &' and '$ exit'.
+To stop the program from running, look up its process number with the command '$ ps -x' (for example 123) and then do '$ kill 123'.

 ### Logboek ###